webbower/todo/README.md

 ## Roadmap

 1. Add better styling
-2. Add persistence with local storage (and if I feel like supporting the oldies, fallback on cookies)
-3. Add the ability to edit the tasks
+1. Add the ability to edit the tasks
-4. Download a custom Modernizr build or replace with my own test(s)
+1. Download a custom Modernizr build or replace with my own test(s)
-5. Add cache.manifest?
+1. Add cache.manifest?